lucatume/wp-browser/docs/tutorials/local-flywheel-setup.md

 * WordPress using its default theme.
 * The only active plugin is the one you're testing, in this example: `my-plugin`.

-You should set up this fixture "manually", using the site administration UI at `http://localhost/wp-admin`.
+You should set up this fixture "manually", using the site administration UI at `http://myplugin.local/wp-admin`.

 > The following command will **empty the site, backup any content you care about first!**

-When you're done setting up the initial database fixture, export it using the "Export" tab of phpMyAdmin, at `http://localhost/phpMyAdmin/` and move the file to the `/Applications/MAMP/htdocs/wp-content/plugins/my-plugin/tests/_data/dump.sql` directory.
+When you're done setting up the initial database fixture, export it using the "Export" tab of your database tool of choice, and move the file to the `~/Local Sites/myplugin/app/public/wp-content/plugins/my-plugin/tests/_data/dump.sql` directory.

 There is one last step left to complete the setup.